 - Heredity and genes (eating disorders tend to run in families)

-- An imbalance of brain chemicals and circuits that control hunger and eating
+- An abnormal functioning of brain chemicals and circuits that control hunger and eating

 - Social pressure to be thin